pairinteraction/pairinteraction/docs/about.rst

 of high electric and magnetic fields.

 To get started with the software, visit the user guide of our documentation.
-It contains :ref:`tutorials <tutorials>` such as a quick start guide, jupyter notebooks with example applications, and an :ref:`API reference <api_reference>`.
+It contains :ref:`tutorials <tutorials>` such as a quick start guide, Jupyter notebooks with example applications, and an :ref:`API reference <api_reference>`.

 Can I contribute to the software?
 ---------------------------------